Expanding AAC: Accessible Strategies for Functional Communication

 Joining the Registry is optional.
 If you are eligible to earn ASHA CEUs, but choose not to join the Registry, you may track your own professional development hours (PDHs).

-This program will be offered for up to 2.2 ASHA CEUs (Intermediate level; Professional area)
+This program is offered for up to 2.4 ASHA CEUs (Intermediate level; Professional area)

 Professional development hours (PDHs) are an alternative measurement unit for continuing education activities.
 Related professionals, SLP and audiology assistants, and others may receive PDHs.